Pain and Judgment

 I want to know why someone would be wrong to say to her:

 WOC are born fighting and we die fighting.
 Acknowledge your pain and get the hell up.
-We cannot even afford to have one sister down for the count when there is work to be done.
+We cannot even afford to have one sister down for the count when there is work to be done.or

 Seriously full of shit...